UPPMAX/HPC-python/docs/day3/pandas.rst

       .. important::

-         You should for this session load
+         For this session, you should load

          .. code-block:: console